-If fall greeted you with a dose of sneezing, itchy eyes, and runny nose, ragweed—the most common weed allergy—was probably responsible.
-About 23 million Americans are affected by the ragweed pollen, which starts blooming in August and continues through autumn.1
+Has fall greeted you with a dose of sneezing, itchy eyes and runny nose?
+If a COVID-19 or flu diagnosis has already been ruled out, ragweed, the most common weed allergy, could be to blame.
+About 23 million Americans are affected by ragweed pollen, which starts blooming in August and continues through autumn.1

-So if the light and spreadable ragweed pollen has blown straight to your front door (and seemingly into your nose, eyes, and mouth!), here’s some advice on prevention and relief.
-Prem Menon, MD, Teladoc’s allergy and immunology expert, answers those pressing allergy questions so you don’t have to miss out on the fall fun.
+So, if this light and spreadable pollen has blown straight to your front door (and right into your nose, eyes and mouth!), here’s some advice on prevention and relief from Dr. Kena Shah, a Teladoc board-certified allergy and immunology specialist.
+Read on for her answers to your pressing allergy questions so you don’t have to miss out on the fall fun.

 Q: What causes allergies, and what are the main symptoms?